Father returning from deployment surprises son at local elementary school

 Look at that face.
 That’s the proud look only a dad can give his son...#ImNotCryingYoureCrying @WBRZ pic.twitter.com/GR0xSBJD2T

-You can see the full story on News 2 at 6 p.m.
+Watch News 2 at 6 p.m. to see the full the story.

 More News